Photo courtesy of GoRVing.com

 Kids found a tiny frog down by the stream.
-Brought it inside for closer inspection then releases it.
+Brought it inside for closer inspection then released it.

 Our final night.
 Finally got the kids to bed after a few last s’mores.
 Made some tea, pulled out the iPad, and checked work email.
 Ugh.